front-commerce/developers.front-commerce.com/source/docs/appendices/migration-guides.md

 ### New features in `2.11.0`

 These new features may be relevant for your existing application:
-- `<Password>` fields now display an eye icon to show the password clearly
+- the `<Password>` component now allows the user to reveal the password

 ## `2.10.0` -> `2.11.0`